François Moubandje: International career

 Moubandje was eligible to play for Switzerland and Cameroon, his country of birth.

 In November 2011, Moubandje was called by the Switzerland U21 for the first time and made his Switzerland U21 debut against Georgia U21 in the qualification of the UEFA European Under-21 Championship.

 Three years later, on 15 November 2014, Moubandje was called up by the Switzerland national team for the first time and made his debut, where he played 75 minutes before being substituted, in a 4–0 win over Lithuania.
-His performance at Toulouse earned him a squad for the UEFA Euro 2016, but spent the most of the campaign on the substitution bench and made no appearances for the national side.
+His performance at Toulouse earned him a squad place for the UEFA Euro 2016 championship, but spent most of the campaign on the substitution bench and made no appearances for the national side.
 He was included in the Switzerland national football team 23 man squad for the 2018 FIFA World Cup.

 In 2019, he represented Switzerland at the inaugural UEFA Nations League Finals, where his team finished in fourth.